scotty2hottyy/CREAMS/README.md

 this.ws = new WebSocket("...");
 ```

-5. Put inside the parentheses "wss:'your ngrok url minus the https://'"
+5. Put inside the parentheses "wss: your ngrok url minus the https://"

 6. Go to the link: